StephenSmithwick/StephenSmithwick.github.io/_resume/04_amazon.md

 This role includes leading technical decisions and managing stakeholders.

 #### Consistency monitoring and repair
-Amazon recently introduced strongly consistent writes requiring significant changes to the underlying architecture.
+Amazon has introduced strongly consistent writes requiring significant changes to the underlying architecture.
 *   Designed workflow, built software and wrote runbooks for new processes to handle alarming and repair of S3 entries
 *   Updated the primary service to audit for consistency, alarming and allow the repair of discovered issues
 *   Inconsistent entries can endanger S3's reliability promise of 11 9s of durability
-*   Extremely rare events happen regularly when you are operating at the scale of 100 trillion entries
+*   Rare events happen often when you are operating at the scale of over a 100 trillion entries

 #### Kindle Author Portal
 Transformed the Author Portal from a legacy bespoke service into a React frontend and AWS lambda and ECS backend which allowed the development of reports to be more agile.